 We can teach values without any religion and also make it inclusive and welcoming to children from all religious backgrounds.
-Also, human values are not “Christian values”, they are values that Christians try to uphold… just like other people do.
+Also, human values are not “Christian values”, they are commonly held human values that Christians try to uphold… just like other people do.

 2. “The majority of people wanted it”